adithirgis/adithiru/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
 description: I think I am a fun person to talk to, so if you want to chat about any of my work or you have a few tips to improve my website or give me coding tips, contact me using this form.<br></br>I promise I will try my best to respond soon.
-Looking forward to hear from all of you!
+Looking forward to hear from all of you!<br></br> Oh yes!
+This is powered by [Formspree](https://formspree.io/).
 draft: false
 formspree_form_id: id-from-formspree
 layout: split-right
-name: Contact Us Form
+name: Contact Form
 show_poweredby_formspree: true
-show_social_links: true
+show_social_links: false
 submit_button_label: Send
 title: Chat with me
 type: form